Klebert-Engineering/simfil/README.md

 ## Extending the Language
 The query language can be extended by additional functions and addititonal types.

+## Diagnostics
+Simfil can output query diagnostics messages that can include a fixed query string.
+Currently, it supports the following types of messages:
+- "No matches for field '...'.
+Did you mean '...'?"

 ## Using the Library
 ### CMake FetchContent
 To link against `simfil` vial CMake, all you have to do is to add the following to you `CMakeLists.txt`: